GeMiNiOranGe/AccountManagement/README.md

 # Employee Management Console application
-## This project is coded by Visual Studio 2017 (i recomand
+this is the first version of this app, i recommand you use branch UpdateToVS2019